Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 "[https://etp.us.fireeye.com/api/v1/alerts?size=1](https://etp.us.fireeye.com/api/v1/alerts?size=1)"

-A 200 response code confirms that the API key is valid and has the required permissions.
+A 200 response code confirms that the API key is valid.

 Create service account for Cloud Run function